mirag0505/auto-complete-react/README.md

 The App consists:

--- components
+components:
----- Select
+  Select
----- Options
+  Options
----- Input
+  Input
----- Highlighted
+  Highlighted

--- hooks
-----useQuery
+hooks:
+  useQuery

+service:
--- service -- api methods
+  api methods

 This project can be improved:
 1. You can create a wrapper for the select and useQuery component, in our project, such a thing we called a container, where you plug in both silly components and components/hooks that have side effects;